Reddit keyword monitoring your agent can run itself.

 Most monitoring tools fall short in three places

 Reddit's commercial API kills indie tools (see GummySearch).
 Generic alerts fire on every mention, including the irrelevant ones.
 New keywords usually start cold with no backfill.
-A Watcher's keyword rules solve all three at once.
+Prowlo's Keyword Monitor and tagging rules solve all three at once.

 Keyword-only Misses Meaning